August Closs: Biography

 After World War II, Closs played an important part in the reestablishment of cultural relations between Germany and England, especially between the war-damaged cities of Bristol and Hannover.
 He led an "expedition" of five men representing educational, governmental, and commercial organizations from Bristol on a visit to Hannover to investigate possible aid projects.
-In the end, a committee was formed to "support and develop contacts" with Hannover in various areas, efforts for which Cross was rewarded in 1987 with honorary citizenship of the city of Hannover.
+In the end, a committee was formed to "support and develop contacts" with Hannover in various areas, efforts for which Closs was rewarded in 1987 with honorary citizenship of the city of Hannover.
 He died of heart failure in hospital in Bristol on 21 June 1990.
 His memorial service, on 2 November 1990 at St Mary Redcliffe, was described as "magnificent...framed with the music of Mozart", with the burgomaster of Hannover as one of the participants.

 Books

 From his father-in-law Closs and his wife inherited an extensive collection of manuscripts that he augmented significantly.
 He sold 273 16th-century books to Princeton University in 1969.
 The 2300 volumes of his 17th to 19th-century books comprise the Priebsch-Closs collection of the Institute of Germanic and Romance Studies in London, and after his death the rest of his collection, including 20th-century first editions, manuscripts, and correspondences were donated to the Institute.